-The Idea In Brief
+The Story in Brief

+Based on the new Web-known as the Web 2.0-a new model of the corporation is emerging-call it the Enterprise 2.0.
+The new enterprise is highly networked and open, with high transparency, and effective use of IT to link with various stakeholders-all on a global basis.
+By necessity, within the Enterprise 2.0, corporate boundaries blur: in order to facilitate effective collaboration, the new enterprise compiles highly granular data from disparate sources (i.e., multiple stakeholders) to create a more holistic business intelligence.
+Smart firms will build appropriate and effective privacy policies and practices into their systems.
+In doing so, these firms can avoid potential disasters and create the conditions for trust, loyalty, long-term relationships, and economic advantage.
+Privacy is no longer a compliance issue; it is a business issue.
+It must be a business imperative.

+Table of Contents

+1 The Context: Privacy and Technology

+4 The Web 2.0

+5 New Boundaries, New Business Processes

+Privacy concerns: outsourcing and offshoring

+Recommendations

+9 Modus Operandi

+Privacy concerns: the insider conundrum vs.

+internal surveillance The insider conundrum

+Summary

+12 Relationships

+Privacy concerns: consumer trust

+15 Information Liquidity

+Privacy concerns: bad data, bad decisions

+19 Technology

+Privacy concerns Digital footprints

+21 Conclusions

+This paper has been adapted from a paper originally written for New Paradigm's syndicated research program on "Information Technology and Competitive Advantage."
+The paper has been released in the public domain to help all companies deal with the challenges of privacy that arise from the Web 2.0 and ensuring new business models.

-- Companies that take advantage of an Open Networked Enterprise (ONE) have the ability to become increasingly internet worked, and to share more and different kinds of information than ever before.
-But while this network allows for greater transparency of information, it also raises the central issue of privacy.
-By necessity, within an ONE corporate boundaries blur: in order to facilitate effective collaboration, the ONE compiles highly granular data from disparate sources (i.e., multiple stakeholders) to create a more holistic business intelligence.
-However, as active ONEs become increasingly global, this information may come from jurisdictions with looser privacy laws than the home company and, problematically, may overlap with personal information. - At stake in this march toward global transparency is the value of information itself especially personally identifiable information (PII).
+BASED ON THE NEW WEB-known as the Web 2.0-a new model of the corporation is emerging call it the Enterprise 2.0.
+The new enterprise is highly networked and open, with high transparency, and effective use of IT to link with various stakeholders-all on a global basis.
+Companies that become increasingly internetworked, and share more and different kinds of information than ever before perform better than their vertically integrated and closed ancestors.
+But while networking and openness allow for greater transparency of information, they also raise the central issue of privacy.
+By necessity, within the Enterprise 2.0, corporate boundaries blur: in order to facilitate effective collaboration, the new enterprise compiles highly granular data from disparate sources (i.e., multiple stakeholders) to create a more holistic business intelligence.
+But these enterprises become increasingly global, this information may come from jurisdictions with looser privacy laws than the home company and, problematically, may overlap with personal information.

+At stake in this march toward global transparency is the value of information itself-especially personally identifiable information ("PII").
 The lifeblood of the 21st century economy, information must increasingly be viewed as both an asset and a liability that requires responsible management practices.
-A company adopting an ONE model is confronted with fundamental questions relating to its treatment of information: - 1.
-With whom will it share its PII? - 2.
-How will it manage that data internally? - 3.
-How should it involve customers in managing their own PII? - 4.
-What personal data will and should it receive from others? - 5.
-Where should it set the limits of PII collection by new technologies?
+A company embracing the new web and Enterprise 2.0 models is confronted with fundamental questions relating to its treatment of information:

+- With whom will it share its PII? - How will it manage that data internally? - How should it involve customers in managing their own PII? - What personal data will and should it receive from others? - Where should it set the limits of PII collection by new technologies?